 If the parents are unable to come to an agreement regarding physical custody, the court will make a decision based on the best interests of the child.
 There is no one factor that will be used to make this determination, rather the court is required to consider many factors such as the stability of the respective parents, the atmosphere that can be provided, the financial standing of each parent, and the past behavior of each parent.

 At Wisselman & Associates, we have the skills and experience to help you achieve the best possible arrangement for you and your child.
+Our attorneys excel in a variety of family law disciplines and have the skills and experience to resolve any negotiation or mediation complication.
+Our reputation as leaders in the field of family law is based on our record of success and our unwavering commitment to the clients we serve.
 We stand out as a firm of integrity and ingenuity with a reputation for outstanding research and superior strategic planning.
 We can provide the personal attention you need to help you manage the emotional and sensitive nature of your child custody concerns.
 A Long Island family lawyer from our firm in Great Neck may be able to provide the help and guidance you need.

 At Wisselman & Associates, we provide complimentary consultations in which to discuss your case.